Dynamics 365 Field Service: The Enterprise Guide to Implementation, Scheduling Optimization, and AI-Powered Service

 Work Order Management

 The work order is the central entity in Field Service.
-It captures everything needed to complete a service job: the customer account and service location, the problem description and priority, required service tasks (step-by-step instructions), products needed (parts from inventory), and the service resource (technician) assigned.
+It captures the customer account, service location, problem description, priority, required service tasks, parts needed, and the assigned technician.
 Work orders flow through a configurable lifecycle from creation to completion.

 Scheduling and Resource Scheduling Optimization

 Scheduling is where Field Service delivers its highest value.
 The system matches work orders to technicians based on skills, certifications, geography, availability, and business priorities.
-Field Service offers three scheduling approaches: manual (dispatcher drag-drops on schedule board), semi-automated (Schedule Assistant suggests best options, dispatcher confirms), and fully automated (RSO optimizes the entire schedule).
+Three scheduling modes are available:

 Schedule Board